 You need to learn how to use the trigger to get the misting function to work properly.
 It is not 100% intuitive, but works well if you do it right.

 Available in black, red, stainless, and white accent colors.
 Easy to refill.
-Nice looking design.
+Nice-looking design.
 Company stands behind the product.
 Delivers a fine spray.
-Only needs to be primed, not re-pumped each time you use.
-1-year manufacturer's guarantee offered.
+Only needs to be primed, not re-pumped with each use.
+One-year manufacturer's guarantee offered.

 Read the instructions to make sure you are operating it correctly if you want a good mist spray.

 You can add pretty much any type of oil or liquid to this reusable oil sprayer.
 The stainless steel top and clear bottom make this mister modern and great to keep on your kitchen counter.
 Simple to clean and use on a daily basis.

 Sometimes the sprayer sends out oil in a stream instead of a spray.

 This plastic container is both BPA- and DEHP-free.
 It has a spraying function that creates a larger, fan-shaped spray.
 You can reuse this bottle many times.
 It does not use aerosol.
 Easy to fill up with included funnel.

 Some users found that the pump and sprayer do not work well.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Whether you want to coat the grill during a cookout, lightly dress your salad with oil, or spray some quality olive oil to finish a dish, an oil mister is a useful culinary tool.
 The versatile oil mister can prevent you from accidentally over-oiling your dishes, leading to much more satisfying mealtimes.
 However, not all oil misters are easy to use.